antonichudy/antonichudy/README.md

 ### Hi 👋

-I am studying Mathematics and Data Analysis at Warsaw University of Technolngogy.
+I am studying Mathematics and Data Analysis at Warsaw University of Technology.
 I am interested in Data Science, Statistics and Machine Learning.

 🎓 Currently teaching: